Seamie-irl/PandSProject2019/README.md

 The dataset has the following description

--   There are 150 rows of data in 4 columns (excluding the species name column)
+-   There are 150 rows of data in 4 columns containing decimal values (excluding the species name column)
 -   The data is divided evenly between three species of flower such that each species has 50 rows of data
 -   The three species of Iris flower are: